authorjapps/zerocode/README.md

 > use a flat JSON path to skip the hassles of the entire object hierarchies._

-Looks simple n easy?
+Looks simple & easy?
 Why not give it a try?
 Visit the [quick-start guide](https://github.com/authorjapps/zerocode/wiki/Getting-Started) or [user's guide](https://github.com/authorjapps/zerocode/wiki#developer-guide) for more insight.

 Zerocode-TDD is used by many companies such as Vocalink, HSBC, HomeOffice(Gov) and [many others](https://github.com/authorjapps/zerocode/wiki#smart-projects-using-zerocode) to achieve accurate production drop of their micro-services, data-pipelines etc.